PhantomYdn/awesome-wicket/README.md

 ## Libraries
 List of libraries and components which can be used in your application

+- [JNPM](https://github.com/OrienteerBAP/JNPM) - Java library for JS Node Package Manager(NPM).
+Provides Wicket resource for transparent obtaining of NPM package and providing required file from it.
 - [wicket-akka](https://github.com/l0rdn1kk0n/wicket-akka) - Integration of Akka for Wicket.
 - [wicket-autowire](https://github.com/wicket-acc/wicket-autowire) - Makes your life easier by automatic creation of component according to provided annotation.
 - [wicket-bootstrap](https://github.com/l0rdn1kk0n/wicket-bootstrap) - Integration of Bootstrap Toolkit for Wicket.